 Live view and recording quality

-Without a web-interface, the only way to access the live-video is through the above mentioned APP.
+Without a web-interface, the only way to access the live-video is through the above-mentioned APP.
 You have two quality options: “HD” and “SD”.
-As you can guess, HD will offer better image quality, but it is also more bandwidth consuming.
+As you can guess, HD will offer better image quality, but it is also more bandwidth-consuming.

 The live-view quality is very good, you can do even digital zoom in a specific zone.
 Camera’s microphone is always on, so you can hear what’s happening in the monitored area.
-Exported videos from camera to phone have resolution of 1920×1080 with 9~15/fps.
+Exported videos from the camera to phone have a resolution of 1920×1080 with 9~15/fps.

 Heimvision HMD2 features automatic day/night mode switch, which means if the light level drops bellow under a specific level the camera toggles from color mode to black/white mode and IR LEDs are turned ON.

 Unfortunately, there is no continuous recording option.
-Instead of a 24 hours footage you will have lots of short sequences as motions are detected.
+Instead of a 24 hours footage, you will have lots of short sequences as motions are detected.

 According to the manufacturer’s specs, the built-in battery can last up to 4 months (10 motion records per day).
 In case you will use the camera outside with lots of movements, it is highly recommended to use it with the compatible HeimVision HMS1 solar panel (3.2W/ 5.5V).

 Indoor, you can power it conveniently from a USB phone charger.
-As battery level is displayed in the APP, you can opt to charge it when needed only (probably once on a couple of weeks), without keep it plugged-in permanently.
+As battery level is displayed in the APP, you can opt to charge it when needed only (probably once on a couple of weeks), without keeping it plugged-in permanently.

 Who’s it for?

 Most likely you will not find HeimVision HMS1 installed inside or outside of a bank.
 These facilitates need security cameras with special requirements (like metal enclosure) and certifications.
 To be honest, this camera is designed more for home use.
-You can install it by your own in few minutes without the help of any CCTV specialist.
+You can install it by your own in a few minutes without the help of any CCTV specialist.
 I find this camera also usable for temporary zone monitoring due to the easy wire installation.

-Because of the novel coronavirus outbreak, in most countries children need to stay home and take online lessons.
+Because of the novel coronavirus outbreak, in most countries, children need to stay home and take online lessons.
 The HMS1 is the perfect tool to monitor your kid while you are at work.
-Thanks to the wire free operation, he can easily move the camera from one room to another in order to be permanently supervised.
+Thanks to the wire-free operation, he can easily move the camera from one room to another in order to be permanently supervised.
 Furthermore, thanks to the two-way communication you can assist him with his homework.

 Unfortunately, the HMD2 can’t be integrated with traditional ONVIF NVRs.
-For recording you have only two options: locally on a micro SD card or you can opt for a hassle free paid cloud recording services from HeimVision.
+For recording you have only two options: locally on a micro SD card or you can opt for a hassle-free paid cloud recording services from HeimVision.